owagner/hue2mqtt/README.md

 Overview
 --------
-Gateway between a Philips Hue bridge and MQTT
+Gateway between a Philips Hue bridge and MQTT, using the official Philips Java API library.

 It is intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
 See https://github.com/mqtt-smarthome for a rationale and architectural overview.

-hm2mqtt communicates with Homematic using the documented XML-RPC API and thus requires either an CCU1/CCU2 or a Homematic configuration adapter with the XML-RPC service running on a host (currently Windows-only).
-It is _not_ able to talk directly to Homematic devices using 3rd party hardware like a CUL.

 Topic structure